-As of November 4, 1997, NRG had interests in 38 operating power generation facilities worldwide (not including NEO and Energy Investors Funds), including projects under construction.
-Of these facilities, 22 are located in the United States (1,275 MW design capacity, with NRG holding 381 MW net ownership), 4 are located in Germany (1,160 MW design capacity, with NRG holding 267 MW net ownership), 4 are located in Australia (4,065 MW design capacity, with NRG holding 1,262 MW net ownership), and two are located in Colombia (299 MW design capacity, with NRG holding 16 MW net ownership), and one is located in each of the Czech Republic (382 MW design capacity, with NRG holding 214 MW net ownership), Jamaica (74 MW design capacity, with NRG holding 7 MW net ownership), Peru (155 MW design capacity, with NRG holding 5.5 MW net ownership), Honduras (80 MW design capacity, with NRG holding 6 MW net ownership), Canada (110 MW design capacity, with NRG holding 28 MW net ownership), and Bolivia (218 MW design capacity, with NRG holding 126 MW net ownership).
-In December 1996, NRG and Nordic Power Invest AB acquired 96.6% of the outstanding common shares of Compania Boliviana de Energia Electrica SA --Boliviana Power Company Limited ("COBEE"), the second largest electric utility company in Bolivia, which will have a design capacity of 218 MW after a 65 MW expansion in 1998.
-In addition, through its wholly-owned project subsidiary, NEO Corporation ("NEO"), NRG also had interests on October 1, 1997 in 39 small hydroelectric and landfill gas-fired power generation facilities located in the United States with total design capacity of 113 MW, of which NRG has net ownership of 55 MW.
+As of November 21, 1997, NRG had interests in 38 operating power generation facilities worldwide (not including NEO and Energy Investors Funds or the El Segundo plant of Southern California Edison in which NRG signed an Asset Purchase Agreement for a 50% interest on November 21, 1997), including projects under construction.
+Of these facilities, 22 are located in the United States (1,275 MW design capacity, with NRG holding 378 MW net ownership), four are located in Germany (1,160 MW design capacity, with NRG holding 267 MW net ownership ), four are located in Australia (4,106 MW design capacity, with NRG holding 1,270 MW net ownership), and two are located in Colombia (299 MW design capacity, with NRG holding 16 MW net ownership), and one is located in each of the Czech Republic (382 MW design capacity, with NRG holding 214 MW net ownership), Jamaica (74 MW design capacity, with NRG holding 7 MW net ownership), Peru (155 MW design capacity, with NRG holding 5 MW net ownership), Honduras (80 MW design capacity, with NRG holding 6 MW net ownership), Canada (110 MW design capacity, with NRG holding 28 MW net ownership), and Bolivia (218 MW design capacity, with NRG holding 126 MW net ownership).
+In December 1996, NRG and Vattenfall AB of Sweden acquired 96.6% of the outstanding common shares of Compania Boliviana de Energia Electrica SA -- Boliviana Power Company Limited ("COBEE"), the second largest electric utility company in Bolivia, which will have a design capacity of 218 MW after a 65 MW expansion in 1998.
+In addition, through its wholly-owned project subsidiary, NEO Corporation ("NEO"), NRG also had interests on November 21, 1997 in 39 small hydroelectric and landfill gas-fired power generation facilities located in the United States with total design capacity of 113 MW, of which NRG has net ownership of 55 MW.

 In addition to power generation, NRG has interests in four district heating and cooling systems, located in Minneapolis, San Francisco, Pittsburgh and San Diego, that provide steam for heating and chilled water for cooling.
 NRG also owns or operates two steam transmission facilities and two resource recovery/RDF facilities, all located in Minnesota.
+In connection with the PGC acquisition, NRG also owns interests in two additional resource recovery/RDF facilities in Maine.
 NRG also owns or leases interests in lignite mines in Germany estimated to contain reserves of approximately 789 million metric tons and in Australia estimated to contain resources equal to 2 billion tons.

-Set forth in the two tables and the text below are descriptions of NRG's facilities in operation or under construction as of November 4, 1997.
+Set forth in the two tables and the text below are descriptions of NRG's facilities in operation or under construction as of November 21, 1997.